Our Story: Preserving the Voices of Recovery

 The Midwest Tape Library

-• A daily speaker talk delivered by email
+• A daily recovery talk delivered by email

 • A weekly online history meeting